-Christianity is a privileged class in this country, and at many times throughout history (including today) its religious leaders have been guilty of oppressing people whose humanity (as found in their religion or lack thereof, gender, race, ethnicity, nationality, etc.) they haven’t understood.
+Christianity is a privileged group in this country, and at many times throughout history (including today) its religious leaders have been guilty of oppressing people whose humanity (as found in their religion or lack thereof, gender, race, ethnicity, nationality, etc.) they haven’t understood.
 This has happened in nearly every generation in which Christianity has existed– and in every case, there has always been some faction of people who said, “Those who wish to use scripture to marginalize others are entitled to their opinion.”

 I can’t say that anymore.
 Even if it’s popular.
 Even if it’s politically correct.
 Even if it’s touted as the “peaceful” thing to do.

 Those who use scripture to belittle, marginalize or discriminate against other people are NOT entitled to do so.
 There is no merit in a position that minimizes a person’s worth based on his or her sexual orientation– even if he or she believes God has given him or her the divine right to carry out such discrimination.
 “Agreeing to disagree” is not the helpful or peaceful thing to do in a situation where oppression is the problem.
 The helpful and peaceful thing to do is to call oppression what it is: Bigotry.
 Socially violent.
 Absolutely and totally wrong.

 So here are the unintended lessons I learned at seminary today: That we all have a limit.
 And that I’ve finally met mine.
 And that I don’t want to play the “we-both-have-valid-positions” game when it comes to certain issues.
 And that I need to start admitting that, at times, I am tired of Christianity’s institutions– for a variety of reasons– but most recently because they often ask us to affirm the oppressor’s rights.